GrabAByte/terraform-control-aws-api-gateway-whitepaper/README.md

 ## Requirements

-The following will need to be install in order to run this project -
+The following will need to be installed to run this project -

-- An AWS account to deply into
+- an AWS account to deploy into
-- Setup of AWS credentials configuration within local environment
+- setup of AWS credentials configuration within local environment
-- terraform for running the Infrastrucure-as-Code
+- terraform for running the Infrastructure-as-Code
 - python3 for developing and testing the lambda
 - postman for testing the API gateway